erhard-lab/grandRescue/README.md

     [-maxMM: Reads with more mismatches than the specified int will be removed.
 Default: 75% of read length] [-chrPrefix: Prefix/Pattern for chromosome names, * replaces chromosome number.
 E.g. chr*]

+As an output, you will get the complete & rescued bam-file as well as a cit-file of your data, which can be explored with GEDI.